PatternsTechGit/PT_BootstrapNavBar/README.md

 ```

-#### Step 3: Styling our Application
+### Step 3: Styling our Application
-Before styling anything we should place the `style.css` file link in bottom last of the`"styles":[ ]` array in `angular.json` file to give it precedence.

-Then in the `styles.css` in src folder, write the following code for styling our application layout
+In the `styles.css` in **src folder** paste the following code for styling our application layout.
+This is global styling.

 ```css
 html, body { height: 100%; }